-FLEXIBLE JOINTS Several levels of detail were considered for modeling the flexible joints within the multi-body model.
-Models with two DoFs incorporating only bending stiffnesses, models with three DoFs adding torsional stiffness, and models with four DoFs further adding axial stiffness were evaluated.
-The multi-body representation corresponding to the 4-DoFs configuration is shown in Figure 3.100.
+FLEXIBLE JOINTS Several levels of detail were considered for modeling the flexible joints within the multi-body model: 2-DoF models incorporating only bending stiffness, 3-DoF models including additional torsional stiffness, and 4-DoF models further incorporating axial stiffness were evaluated.
+The multi-body representation corresponding to the 4-DoF configuration is shown in Figure 3.100.
 This model is composed of three distinct solid bodies interconnected by joints, whose stiffness properties were derived from FEA of the joint component.

-Figure 3.100: 4-DoFs multi-body model of the flexible joints.
-Axial, bending and torsional stiffnesses are modeled.
+Figure 3.100: 4-DoF multi-body model of the flexible joints.
+Axial, bending and torsional stiffnesses are modelled.

-AMPLIFIED PIEZOELECTRIC ACTUATORS The Amplified Piezoelectric Actuators were incorporated into the multibody model following the methodology detailed in Section 3.2.2.
-Two distinct representations of the APA can be used within the simulation: a simplified 2-DoFs model capturing the axial behavior, or a more complex "Reduced Order Flexible Body" model derived from a FEM.
+AMPLIFIED PIEZOELECTRIC ACTUATORs The Amplified Piezoelectric Actuators were incorporated into the multibody model following the methodology detailed in Section 3.2.2.
+Two distinct representations of the APA can be used within the simulation: a simplified 2-DoF model capturing the axial behavior, or a more complex "Reduced Order Flexible Body" model derived from a FEM.